humam-hossain/Java/README.md

 5. Java is a compiled language.
 Compilers transform code into an executable class.
 6. sigle line comment ``` //.... ``` , multiple lines comment ``` /* ..... */ ```
 7. Java is a case-sensitive language.
+8. extension .java & file.java should have one public class that is named after file name. this class should have the main() method.